shway0/Gpt/DEPENDENCIES.md

 - The growing mythology around Wei depends on showing others' reactions to his abilities
 - The Cult of the Hollow subplot depends on showing the consequences of distorted understanding
 - The Order subplot depends on showing institutional conflict between doctrine and empirical evidence
+- Lian Hesh's subplot depends on showing the tension between personal connection and institutional loyalty